 Within the walls of Galle Fort stands many historic landmarks that are worth a visit.
 These buildings are scattered at different spots in the fort, surrounded by shops and dining places.

 - Post Office Fort was one of the first five post offices opened in the colony by the British in 1820.

 - Meeran Jumma Masjid is right across the lighthouse amongst the aged landscape.
 It’s also one of the most eye-catching white architecture at the corner of a road.
-Now the building is named as a mosque, but the baroque-style facade would suggest that it was actually a Portuguese Cathedral back in the day.
+Now the building is named a mosque, but the baroque-style facade would suggest that it was actually a Portuguese Cathedral back in the day.
 The building is well-maintained, as it kept the Baroque and British Victorian flavor, plus a dash of Islamic detail.
-There are Islamic citings on the facade, with features that look like minarets; and once you walk in the buildings, it resembles a church with stained glasses.
+There are Islamic citings on the facade, with features that look like minarets; and once you walk into the buildings, it resembles a church with stained glasses.